perfsonar/unibuild/README.md

 # Build and Install

-In the directory containing this file, run `make`.
+In the directory containing this file, run `make` as `root` or a user able to do passwordless `sudo`.
 Unibuild will install any dependencies, self-build and install.
 A repository containing all packages will be placed in the `unibuild-repo` directory.

 Short summary: